boxycoin/boxy-bootstrap/README.md

 ## Jan 30.2019 - https://bootstrap.boxyco.in/bootstrap.dat

 ## Installation on Windows
-1. Stop your BOXY wallet by navigating to clicking "File" and then "Exit" from the top menu.
+1. Stop your BOXY wallet by clicking "File" and then "Exit".
 2. Navigate to BOXY wallet resource folder using Finder.
 Generally in C:\Users\<User-Name\AppData\Roaming\Boxy\
 3. Delete all files except boxy.conf and wallet.dat
 4. Download the Bootstrap and move to the BOXY resource folder. - https://bootstrap.boxyco.in/bootstrap.dat
 5. Start your BOXY wallet.

 ## Installation on Max OSX
-1. Stop your BOXY wallet by navigating to clicking "BOXY-qt" and then "Quit" from the top menu bar.
+1. Stop your BOXY wallet by clicking "BOXY-qt" and then "Quit" from the top menu bar.
 2. Navigate to BOXY wallet resource folder using Finder.
 Generally in /Users/<User-Name>/Library/Application Support/Boxy/
 3. Delete all files except boxy.conf and wallet.dat
 4. Download the Bootstrap and move to the BOXY resource folder. - https://bootstrap.boxyco.in/bootstrap.dat